jbcodeforce/python-code/environmental_science/README.md

     # Then filter records for the year 2005
     df_2005 = df[df['DATE'].dt.year == 2005]
     ```

 * Resampling time series data refers to the act of summarizing data over different time periods.
+For example process hourly data to compute daily maximum.
+Pandas has a resample( ) function.
+    ```python
+    # Daily resample
+    precip_2003_2013_daily = precip_2003_2013_hourly.resample('D').sum()
+    # monthly:
+    precip_2003_2013_monthly = precip_2003_2013_daily.resample('M').sum()
+    # Yearly
+    precip_2003_2013_yearly = precip_2003_2013_monthly.resample('Y').sum()
+    ```

+* Adapting the date format within the graph, with a week as tick for the x-axis
+    ```python
+    import matplotlib.pyplot as plt
+    import matplotlib.dates as mdates
+    from matplotlib.dates import DateFormatter
+    # Handle date time conversions between pandas and matplotlib
+    from pandas.plotting import register_matplotlib_converters
+    register_matplotlib_converters()
+    # ...
+    fig, ax = plt.subplots(figsize=(12, 12))
+    # Define the date format
+    date_form = DateFormatter("%m-%d")
+    ax.xaxis.set_major_formatter(date_form)
+    # Ensure a major tick for each week using (interval=1)
+    ax.xaxis.set_major_locator(mdates.WeekdayLocator(interval=1))
+    plt.show()
+    ```

+#### Return Periods and Exceedance Probability

+The goal is to calculate the frequency of different magnitude events.
+For the flood study, a "100 year flood", really refers to the flood magnitude that has a probability of exceedance of 1/100 in any given year.

+* **Exceedance probability:** the probability of a given magnitude event (not correlated events) or greater to occur.
+* **Recurrence interval:** the average time of exceedance is the inverse of the exceedance probability.

-### Temperature
+### Spacial Vector Data

+* Vector data are composed of discrete geometric locations (x, y values) known as vertices that define the “shape” of the spatial object.
+*  Geospatial data in vector format are often stored in a shapefile format.
+Each individual shapefile can only contain one vector type.
+* Objects stored in a shapefile often have a set of associated attributes that describe the data.
+* A shapefile is created by 3 or more files, all of which must retain the same NAME and be stored in the same file directory.
+    * .shp: the file that contains the geometry for all features.
+    * .shx: the file that indexes the geometry.
+    * .dbf: the file that stores feature attributes in a tabular format.

 ### Content summary

 * The following content is created:
     * The colorado-flood Data set [from](https://ndownloader.figshare.com/files/16371473) is saved under [`earth-analytics/data/colorado-flood/`](./earth-analytics/data/colorado-flood/) folder.
-The data folder is ignored in .gitignore to avoid keeping a 155MB in Git
+The data folder is ignored in .gitignore to avoid keeping a 155MB in Git.
+The notebook can reload the data set.
     * [First notebook is 01-flood-timeserie.ipynb](./earth-analytics/01-flood-timeserie.ipynb) to learn to load data, and work on data type, null values and plotting graphs.